MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/get-started-with-partner/get-started-with-xbox-live-partner.md

 ## 6. Release Your Title

-ID@Xbox and managed partners must go through a certification process before releasing their titles.
+Managed Partners must go through a certification process before releasing their titles.
 This is because the titles have access to additional features such as online multiplayer, achievements, and rich presence.
 Once you are ready to release your title, contact your Microsoft representative for more details on the submission and release process.